kuz-alex/education-general/reading-notes/designing-data-intensive-applications.md

     - For statically typed PL the schemas are usefull with it's code generation, type-checking at compile time.
   - Schema evolution allows the same kind of flexibility as schemaless JSON database provide, while also providing more checks for your data and better tooling.

 ## Modes of Dataflow

+- Ways that data flows from one process to another:
+  - Databases
+  - Service calls
+  - Async message passing

+### Dataflow Through Databases
+- Backward compatibility: your future self needs to be able to read what you previously wrote.
+- Forward compatibility: value in the database may be written by a _newer_ code and subsequently read by an _older_ code.
+This may happen in a rolling upgrade, when some instances already updated and write the new version of data, while some running and old version that doesn't know anything about new format.
+- Data might be lost when an older version of the application reads the record, updates it and writes it back.
+The encoding formats support such preservation of unknown fields.

+- Databases contain a lot of older records that were written with an older schema (_data outlives code_).
+Rewriting (migrating) old data into new schema is very excensive and db's prefer not to do that.
+  - You still might want to dump the contents of the database (as for archival purposes), in this case you can encode all the data with the new schema consistently.
+Avro object containers are usually a good fit for that (or in analytic-friendly column-oriented format such as Parquet).

+### Dataflow Through Services: REST and RPC

+Web services are used in the following contexts:
+1. Client application making HTTP requests.
+2. Service making requests to another service located within the same datacenter.
+3. Services from different organizations communicating through API.

+- REST
+  - Design philosophy that builds upon HTTP principles.
+  - Uses URLs to request resources and utilizes HTTP features such as methods, headers, etc for request specifications.

+- SOAP
+  - XML-based protocol for making network API requests.
+  - Independent from HTTP, doesn't use its features.
+Has its own standards (web service framework _WS-*_).
+  - API is described using an XML-based language WSDL (web service description language).
+    - WSDL provides code generation, creates classes and methods (encoded to XML and decoded by framework)
+    - WSDL not human readable, you need to generate code or use IDE tools to understand it.
+    - Different vendors' implementations still cause problems, even tho WSDL good has standards.

+There also were RPCs (remote procedure calls) before web services.

+- Problems with RPCs
+  - RPC tries to make a network request look like a local method call, but it has problems, because request is different from a local call in the following ways:
+    - Network request can fail and you should be able to anticipate it by retrying.
+But local function calls are predictable (we know beforehand if they succeed or fail).
+    - Local function either returns a result, or throws an exception, or never returns.
+A network request has extra outcode: _timeout_.
+When you don't get a response from a remote service - you don't know if your request ever reached it.
+    - If you retry are failed request, it could happen that previous requests were getting through and only responses were getting lost.
+Local function don't have this problem.
+In requests you might need to build mechnism for deduplication (idempotence).
+    - Requests predictably take time to execute.
+    - You can pass pointers to a local function, in a request all the data you pass should be encoded before sent over the network.
+    - Client and server can be written in different programming languages with different datatypes, so RPC must do additional translation of datatypes.
+  - So, there's no point in trying to make a remote service look like a local objects in your programming language.
+They're fundamentally different things.

+- Current directions for RPC
+  - Thrift Avro comes with RPC support included. gRPC is an implementation using Protocol Buffers.
+  - New implementations are more explicit about the fact that remote request is different from local functions.
+Finagle and Rest.li use _futures_, gRPC support _streams_.
+They all convenient in different ways.
+  - RPC protocols with binary encodings can achieve better performance thna something like JSON over REST.
+    - RESTful APIs are still more convenient for debugging, development and experimentation.
+For these reasons REST still dominant.
+RPC is usually used within the same organization.

+## Message-Passing Dataflow